yannmeier/Bioreactor_v4/Arduino/README.md

 will look for them in `~/Arduino/libraries`

 If you are using only our project it is easier to directly point this folder to the libraries that are present in the github.

 ```
 mkdir ~/Arduino/
 ln -s ~/git/bioreactor/Bioreactor_v4/Arduino/libraries/ ~/Arduino/
 ```
+Attention: Time library update v1.5.0 change commited in BioMain including TimeLib.h instead of Time.h resolves bugs on OSX

 ## That's it